-I don't know about you, but I feel that something is fading from our world year by year: commitment, especially the habit of keeping your word.
+Something is fading from our world year by year: commitment.
+Specifically, the habit of keeping your word.

 We now live in times where "yes" often just means "maybe."
 Plans change with a quick text: "Sorry, can't make it, bye..."